 Brain-related birth injuries can manifest in several different ways.
 Often, brain injuries develop from oxygen deprivation, such as anoxia, hypoxia, birth asphyxia, and perinatal asphyxia.
-Hypoxic Ischemic Encephalopathy (HIE) is a birth injury that merely describes that starvation that happens to the brain and the sometimes-severe consequences as a result of oxygen deprivation.
+Hypoxic ischemic encephalopathy (HIE) is a birth injury resulting from oxygen deprivation.

-The leading brain-related injury in relation to birth trauma is cerebral palsy (CP), affecting around 800,000 children.
+The leading brain-related injury in relation to birth trauma is cerebral palsy (CP).
+CP is estimated to affect around 800,000 children, with 8,000-10,000 new cases diagnosed each year.
 CP can develop after maternal infections, oxygen deprivation, infant stroke, and infant infection.
 In many instances, CP could have been eliminated with the corrective preventative measures by physician.
 For example, if a physician fails to monitor fetal distress and take the appropriate actions, the infant may develop CP.
 Other instances include:

 - Failure to monitor, detect, and treat maternal infections